BlockchainCommons/zmigrate/README.md

 ## Origin, Authors, Copyright & Licenses

-Unless otherwise noted (either in this [/README.md](./README.md) or in the file's header comments) the contents of this repository are Copyright © 2024 by Blockchain Commons, LLC, and are [licensed](./LICENSE) under the [spdx:BSD-2-Clause Plus Patent License](https://spdx.org/licenses/BSD-2-Clause-Patent.html).
+Unless otherwise noted (either in this [/README.md](./README.md) or in the file's header comments) the contents of this repository are Copyright © 2025 by Blockchain Commons, LLC, and are [licensed](./LICENSE.md) under the MIT or Apache 2.0 licenses.
+You can choose to use it under either license.

 In most cases, the authors, copyright, and license for each file reside in header comments in the source code.
 When it does not, we have attempted to attribute it accurately in the table below.